 Welcome to Chorus Tonkinese Cats

-We are very pleased that six beautiful tonks are delighting their new families whilst Sylvia has stayed home to follow in Saffy’s paw-prints as our second breeding queen.
-See the full story in our kitten news here.
+Six of these kittens are delighting new owners, and Sylvia stayed home to follow in Saffy’s paw-prints as our next breeding queen.

 About Chorus Tonkinese Cats